cilium/cilium.io/src/posts/2024-03-20-kubecon-eu/index.md

 ## Cilium Talks at KubeCon EU 2024 Full Schedule

-Below is a list of some Cilium talks at KubeCon EU including Cilium + eBPF Day, Observability Day and Istio Day.
+Below is a list of some Cilium talks at KubeCon EU including Cilium + eBPF Day and Observability Day.

 ![](./talks.png)